-In 2021 the central functions assessed internal control within their respective functions in the sales countries based partly on general issues and partly on department-specific issues, using the COSO model.
-Still during 2021 as during 2020 the Covid-19 pandemic had an impact on internal control; all functions that usually travel to countries to carry out internal control undertook control activities remotely instead.
+In 2022, the company's central functions assessed internal control within their respective functions in sales countries, based partly on general issues and partly on department-specific issues.
+Due to the ongoing impacts of the Covid-19 pandemic on internal control, all functions continued to operate with reduced travel to countries to carry out internal control and instead undertook control activities remotely to the degree required.

-The work resulted in a plan of action for each central function working on internal control, defining the areas that ought to be improved in order to further strengthen internal control not only in respect of each country, but also for the central function.
-The central functions also followed up on the assessments made in the previous year.
-The way in which H&M assesses internal control is considered to be firmly established within the organisation.
-It is an aid and an instrument that the central functions can use to ensure that their respective departments in the sales countries and regions are working in line with company guidelines.
-The assessment of internal control also allows each sales country and region to provide valuable and constructive feedback to the central function regarding where there is room for improvement.
-An important part of the internal control work is the feedback to the regional and country management, which the central function provides.
+This internal control assessment work resulted in a plan of action for each central function, defining areas for improvement to further strengthen internal control - not only in respect of each country, but also for the central function itself.
+The central functions also followed up on assessments made in the previous year.
+The way in which H&M executes internal control is considered to be firmly established within the organisation, providing an aid and an instrument that the central functions can use to ensure their respective departments in sales countries and regions are working in line with company guidelines.
+The assessment of internal control also allows each sales country and region to provide valuable and constructive feedback to the central function regarding potential areas for improvement.
+Another important part of the internal control work is the feedback to regional and country management provided by the central function.

-Additionally, within the production organisation additional control and monitoring activites are brought together in the internal Routine Handbook for Production.
-These routines are related to how H&M ensures that the company does business in an ethical and transparent way.
-Most of these are monitored on a monthly basis at regional level and every other month at global level.
-Internal store auditors perform annual checks at the stores aimed at determining the strengths and weaknesses of the stores and how any shortcomings can be corrected.
+Within the production organisation, additional control and monitoring activities are brought together in the internal Routine Handbook for Production, which helps to ensure the company does business in an ethical and transparent way.
+Most of the activities described in the Handbook are monitored monthly at a regional level and every other month at a global level.

+Internal store auditors perform annual checks at a subset of the stores to identify strengths, weaknesses and corrective actions.

-The board of directors and the audit committee continuously evaluate the information provided by the executive management team, including information on internal control.
-The audit committee's task of monitoring the efficiency of internal control by the management team is of particular interest to the board.
-This work includes checking that steps are taken with respect to any shortcomings detected and suggestions made during the assessment by the central departments and internal store auditors, as well as by external auditors.
-The work on internal control maintains awareness of the importance of effective internal control within the group and ensures that continuous improvement is made.
+The board of directors and audit committee continually evaluate the information provided by the executive management team, including information on internal control.
+The audit committee's task of monitoring the efficiency of internal control carried out by the management team is of particular interest to the board.
+This work includes checking that steps are taken in response to any shortcomings detected and suggestions made during assessments by the central departments and internal store auditors, as well as by external auditors.
+This monitoring work maintains awareness of the importance of effective internal control and supports continuous improvement within the group.